nathnp/Nathans-site/content/posts/2024/puking-in-vr/index.md

 There's a lot of ways to get into VR.
 On the cheap end, you can pick up a used Meta Quest[^1].
 Or you can go super top end with a PC setup.
 My setup, is closer to the PC end, just without Windows.

 I use a PSVR2 hooked up to a PlayStation 5.
-The PSVR2 has a lot of features to pulled me to it.
+The PSVR2 has a lot of features that pulled me to it.
 Each eye gets a 2000x2040 OLED screen, and tracking camera.
 That eye tracking lets the PS5 do some fancy rendering tricks, and lets you select menu items with just your eyes[^2].
 The headset also has a rumble motor, for added immersion.

 The controllers have touch sensitive areas, for added input.
 And feature the same resistive trigger as the main controller.